Japn 340

 Also, Plagiarism--which is passing someone else's words or ideas off as your own without proper attribution, is a serious matter.
 The university has a policy which you can read here.
 Please be careful and mindful when you write.

 This course will offer a survey of some of the major Japanese films and film directors from the "golden age" of Japanese cinema in the 1950s and 1960s to the present.
-Works by directors such as Ozu Yasujiro, Mizoguchi Kenji, Naruse Mikio, and Kurosawa Akira will be screened in order to give students an appreciation for some of the classic works of Japanese cinema.
-Contemporary films and anime will be examined as well.
-One could desgin a course on Japaense film differently but given that this is the only course of its kind offerend on this campus, the decision to do a roughly chronlogical survery of some of the greatest examples of Japanese filmmaking makes sense.
+Works by directors such as Ozu Yasujiro, Mizoguchi Kenji, Naruse Mikio, Kobayashi Masaki, and Kurosawa Akira will be screened in order to give students an appreciation for some of the classic works of Japanese cinema.
+Contemporary films by Koreeda Hirokazu and Takita Yojiro along with films by anime legend Miyazaki Hayao will also be viewed as well.
+One could design a course on Japanese film differently but given that this is the only course of its kind offered on this campus, the decision to do a roughly chronological survey of some of the greatest examples of Japanese filmmaking makes sense.

 Credit Hour Policy: